foliant-docs/foliantcontrib.utils.combined_options/README.md

 ## CombinedOptions class

 CombinedOptions is designed to merge several options dictionaries into one object.
 It is a common task when you have some global options set in foliant.yml but they can be overriden by tag options in Markdown source.
 The result is a dictionary-like CombinedOptions object which has all options from config and from the tag.

-Which option to use if they overlap is described by `priority` parameter.
+When options overlap, the priority would be given to the option from the dictionary, which defined it first.
+If you want to override this behavior (or make things more verbose) you can utilize the `priority` parameter.

 CombinedOptions is inherited from Options class and repeats all its functionality.